ossia/score-docs/docs/in-depth/graphics-pipeline.md

 *score* shaders are written with the [Interactive Shader Format](https://isf.video) specification.

-Video processes are combined into a dynamic render graph.
+Video processes are combined into a dynamic render graph which is processed in a separate thread.
 Each process writes to a render target.